 Specialises in public and administrative law cases with civil liberties and human rights crossover.
 He has considerable experience of cases which arise in the context of prison and criminal law.

-Matt began life at the Bar as a criminal practitioner and he has retained a busy Crown Court practice.
-Over time he has developed a substantial public law practice focussing on judicial reviews on behalf of prisoners, bereaved families and other cases with a civil liberties angle.
-He appears at inquests and acts in civil claims against public authorities, most frequently the police.
+Matt’s day-to-day practice is split between inquests and civil claims, usually involving actions against the police.
+He also frequently accepts instructions an public law cases focusing on judicial reviews on behalf of prisoners, bereaved families and cases with a civil liberties angle.
 He has acted as leading junior in the criminal and civil jurisdictions, including in the Court of Appeal.
 He has also appeared in a number of recent cases in the Supreme Court.